 To enable media optimization for Teams, set the following registry key on the host:

-- From the start menu, run RegEdit as an administrator.
+From the start menu, run RegEdit as an administrator.
 Navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Teams.
 Create the Teams key if it doesn't already exist.

 Install the Teams WebSocket Service

 The following table lists the latest versions of the WebSocket Service:

 - Fixed an issue where minimizing the Teams app during a call or meeting caused incoming video to drop.

 - Added support for selecting one monitor to share in multi-monitor desktop sessions.